Cysharp/UniTask/README.md

 ThreadPool limitation
 ---
-Most UniTask methods run on a single thread (PlayerLoop), with only `UniTask.Run` and `UniTask.SwitchToThreadPool` running on a thread pool.
+Most UniTask methods run on a single thread (PlayerLoop), with only `UniTask.Run`(`Task.Run` equivalent) and `UniTask.SwitchToThreadPool` running on a thread pool.
 If you use a thread pool, it won't work with WebGL and so on.

-`UniTask.Run` will be deprecated in the future (marked with an Obsolete) and only `RunOnThreadPool` will be used.
-If you use `UniTask.Run`, consider whether you can use `UniTask.Create` or `UniTask.Void`.
+`UniTask.Run` is now deprecated.
+You can use `UniTask.RunOnThreadPool` instead.
+And also consider whether you can use `UniTask.Create` or `UniTask.Void`.

 IEnumerator.ToUniTask limitation
 ---